rcghpge/magic-cli/README.md

 # magic-docker
 Magic package manager for Mojo and MAX

-This repository contains the docker configuration for the magic container image.
+This repository contains the docker configuration for the Magic container image.
-The magic container image is based on different base images, depending on the use case.
+The Magic container image is based on different base images, depending on the use case.
 All images have magic installed in `/usr/local/bin/magic` and are ready to use.

 ---